OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 UI, and not the Independent Service.

 # Unit tests

+Summary
+* Who:  written by code-author
+* What: the smallest unit (e.g. one piece of a model's behavior, a function, etc)
+* When: at build time, should be /fast/ and targetted - I can run just a portion of the test suite
+* Where: able to access package-private scope of thing under test
+* Why: to help test the fundamental pieces/functionality, helps guide and document design, protects against regression and guides future re-factors.

 * __Every single test should be independent and isolated.
 Unit test shouldn't depend on another unit test.__

   DO NOT: